Latest Update On COVID-19

-Waikato confirmed three new cases overnight, two from Hamilton and one from Ōtorohanga.
-Two were known contacts and were already in isolation and daily contact with Public Health.
-The third case is expected to be interviewed today to establish any links to known cases.
+There are five pop-up and dedicated testing sites operating across Hamilton, Ōtorohanga and Te Kūiti today.

-Several locations of interest were added yesterday for Ōtorohanga and Hamilton and we encourage people to continue checking the Ministry of Health page for details.
+The Te Awamutu site is closed today as the station is relocated within the site and will be open again from tomorrow.
+Testing is available at the medical centres in Te Awamutu with patients asked to phone in advance.
+Non-enrolled patients are welcome and testing is free for everyone.
+The pop-up testing sites in Huntly are now closed with testing available from Wednesday at Waahi Whanui.

-In addition to the permanent testing site at Founders Theatre in Hamilton, there are seven pop-up testing sites across Hamilton, Huntly, Ngāruawāhia, Ōtorohanga, Te Awamutu, and Thames.
+Ten locations of interest were identified in Hamilton yesterday.
+Details can be found on the Ministry of Health website: www.health.govt.nz/locationsofinterest

-Anyone who has COVID-19 symptoms is asked to get tested, no matter how mild their symptoms may be.
-This advice is the same even if people are vaccinated.
+Wastewater samples from November 3 have returned positive results across Hamilton, Ngāruawāhia, Ōtorohanga, Te Awamutu and Te Kuiti.

 |Location